SayakMukhopadhyay/rpi-k8s-cluster/docs/MANUAL.md

 # Network setup
 1. Change the hostname by `sudo hostnamectl set-hostname clstr-01-cp-01`.
 This will change the file `/etc/hostname` to add the hostname to it.
 The `hostname` file only keeps track of the system hostname and should not be a FQDN.
-2. Open `/etc/hosts` and add the following at the bottom:
+2. Open `/etc/hosts` and add the following:
     ```
     127.0.1.1 clstr-01-cp-01 clstr-01-cp-01.sayakm.me
     ```